Ziya Öniş

 Ziya Öniş (born May 12, 1957 in Istanbul) is a Turkish political economist, and professor of international relations at Koç University in Istanbul, Turkey.
-He is a former Director of the Graduate School of Social Sciences and Humanities at Koç University.
+He is a former director of the Graduate School of Social Sciences and Humanities at Koç University.

 He received his BSc and MSc degrees in economics from London School of Economics.
 He obtained his PhD from University of Manchester in the field of development economics in 1984.
-He works at the intersection of political science and economics.
-He has published extensively on the political of Turkey, Turkish foreign policy and broader issues in global political economy.
-His work has appeared in leading journals of political science, international relations and development studies and he has been widely cited.
-His "The logic of the developmental state" article continues to be his most popular publication.
+His research lies at the intersection of political science and economics.
+He has published extensively on the political economy of Turkey, Turkish foreign policy and broader issues in global political economy.
+He has published extensively in leading journals of political science, international relations, and development studies.
+His work has been widely recognized and cited.
+His most popular publication, 'The Logic of the Developmental State,' continues to be highly regarded.
 He has collaborated extensively with important scholars in his field including Fikret Şenses, Fuat Keyman, Şuhnaz Yılmaz, Selim Erdem Aytaç, James Riedel among others.
 His collaboration with Mustafa Kutlay over the past decade has been particularly productive resulting in a large number of influential articles.

 Life

-Ziya Öniş is the grandson of Yusuf Ziya Onis who was the founding president of the Turkish Football Association and also served as the Chairman of the leading Turkish soccer team Galatasaray on two consecutive occasions.
-A major part of his education was received in the UK.
+Ziya Öniş is the grandson of Yusuf Ziya Onis who was the founding president of the Turkish Football Association and also served as the chairman of the leading Turkish soccer team Galatasaray on two consecutive occasions.
+He received a significant part of his education in the United Kingdom.
 He is married with two children and four grandchildren.
-Beyond his academic pursuits he is a football fan and a nature lover.
-Concern with environmental issues have become an increasingly important for him in recent years.
+In addition to his academic pursuits, Öniş is a football fan and a nature lover.
+In recent years, he has developed a growing concern for environmental issues.

 Career

-During his graduate studies at Manchester he worked under the supervision of Colin Kirkpatrick and Frederick Nixson.
-During early stages of his career in the Economics Department at Boğaziçi University, Öniş participated in several OECD and World Bank projects as a consultant, in addition to his academic publications.
+During his graduate studies at the University of Manchester, Öniş worked under the supervision of Colin Kirkpatrick and Frederick Nixson.
+In the early stages of his career in the Economics Department at Boğaziçi University, he actively participated as a consultant in several projects conducted by the OECD and the World Bank, in addition to his academic publications.
 Ziya Öniş became a full professor at a relatively early age in 1995.
-He joined the International Relations Department of Koç University in September 1999 and has been a faculty member at Koç ever since.
-Prof. Öniş is a member of The Turkish Academy of Sciences (TÜBA).
-Due to his significant contributions to Turkish political economy, Turkish foreign policy and Turkish politics from a comparative perspective, he received TUBITAK Science Award in Social Sciences in July 2012, an award which is recognized as the most prestigious scientific award in Turkey.
+In September 1999, he joined the International Relations Department of Koç University and has been a faculty member there ever since.
+He is also a member of The Turkish Academy of Sciences (TÜBA). n recognition of his significant contributions to Turkish political economy, Turkish foreign policy, and Turkish politics from a comparative perspective, Öniş received the TUBITAK Science Award in Social Sciences in July 2012.
+This award is widely regarded as the most prestigious scientific honor in Turkey.

-At Koç University, he served as the Acting Dean of the College of Administrative Sciences and Economics (2001-2002), Director of the Graduate School of Social Sciences and Humanities (2006-2009) and Director of the Center for Globalization, Peace and Democratic Governance, GLODEM (2010-2013).
+During his tenure at Koç University, Öniş held several administrative positions including Acting Dean of the College of Administrative Sciences and Economics (2001-2002), Director of the Graduate School of Social Sciences and Humanities (2006-2009), and Director of the Center for Globalization, Peace, and Democratic Governance (GLODEM) (2010-2013).